 Wrenches are made in various shapes and sizes and are used for gripping, fastening, turning, tightening and loosening things like pipes, pipe fittings, nuts and bolts.
-There basically two major kinds of wrenches:
+There are basically two major kinds of wrenches:

 - Pipe wrenches used in plumbing for gripping round (cylindrical) things.

 - General use wrenches used on nuts and bolts that have flat, parallel surfaces; e.g., square or hexagonal (hex).